-Spray foam expands from its original size and follows well to most materials.
+Spray foam expands from its original size and follows well with most materials.
 So, it is suitable for ceilings and is unlikely to fall down or even collapse.
 Such material is completely waterproof and the extra layer can help in adding structural integrity to the roof of a sunroom.

-While it might not appeal to everyone, if your priority is energy efficiency and if you also don’t mind covering your roof fully, mineral wool can be an excellent insulation material.
+While it might not appeal to everyone if your priority is energy efficiency and if you also don’t mind covering your roof fully, mineral wool can be an excellent insulation material.
 You may even lose a little headroom with mineral wool, and it is not compatible with all the lights, but it can definitely keep heat inside in winter.

 Step-by-Step Guide to Complete Sunroom Insulation